 Yunjie Liao (b.
 1987, Taiwan) is a freelance journalist, columnist and photographer based in Taiwan.
 Her endeavor in reporting had earned her 6 prestigious awards of journalism in Taiwan.
 After migrating from mainstream media to independent career and finishing a semi-autobiographic novel, she traveled extensively throughout the globe, covering environmental, humanitarian, social and political issues.

-Places she has been- Taiwan, China, Japan, Thailand, Laos, Cambodia, Vietnam, Nepal, India, Russia, Ukraine, Belarus, Czech, Slovakia, Slovenia, Netherlands, Germany, France, Italy, Greece, Austria, Hungary, Poland, Croatia, Serbia, Kosovo, Albania, Macedonia, Montenegro, Bosnia and Herzegovina, The United States, United Arab Emirates, Ethiopia, Kenya, etc.
+Places she has been- Taiwan, China, Japan, Thailand, Laos, Cambodia, Vietnam, Nepal, India, Russia, Ukraine, Belarus, Czech, Slovakia, Slovenia, Netherlands, Germany, France, Italy, Spain, Greece, Austria, Hungary, Poland, Croatia, Serbia, Kosovo, Albania, Macedonia, Montenegro, Bosnia and Herzegovina, The United States, United Arab Emirates, Israel, Palestine, Ethiopia, Kenya, etc.

 She is available for assignments in Taiwan and abroad.